kubernetes/community/mentoring/programs/contributor-workshop/resources/guides/videoguide.md

 ``2021-05-10-why-contribute-alisondy-mrbobbytables.mp4``

-### Uploading your video to Google Drive
+### Upload your video to Google Drive

-You will upload your recording to the folder associated with your segment.
-If the folder for your segment doesn't exist, create a new one with the segment name.
+Upload your recording to the Google Drive folder provided for the Workshop Videos.

-The segment name being the name of the markdown file associated with that segment. see [CONTRIBUTING.md](https://github.com/kubernetes/contributor-site/tree/workshop/content/en/workshop/CONTRIBUTING.md#list-of-segments)

-For example

-``why-contribute``

 ### Updating Youtube